Managing Deployments

 When you stop a self-managed deployment, running engine instances belonging to that deployment are shut down so that they no longer use computing resources.
 After you restart the deployment, you must manually start each engine instance from the command line.

 When you stop a Control Hub-managed deployment, all provisioned resources in the external system are deleted so that you no longer incur any costs from the cloud service provider for that deployment.
-For example, if you stop an Amazon EC2 deployment, the provisioned AWS CloudFormation stack, EC2 template, and auto scaling group are deleted in addition to the EC2 instances that run StreamSets engines.
+For example, if you stop an Amazon EC2 deployment, the provisioned AWS CloudFormation stack, EC2 template, and auto scaling group are deleted in addition to the EC2 instances that run IBM StreamSets engines.

 Note: You can also edit an active Control Hub-managed deployment to set the number of desired instances to 0 to temporarily prevent engine instances from running.
 In this case, the remaining resources, such as the AWS CloudFormation stack, EC2 template, and auto scaling group provisioned for an Amazon EC2 deployment continue to exist and to incur minimal costs from the cloud service provider.